gruzilla/crash/README.rst

     $ pip install -U crash

-If you use Python 2.7 or 3.3 with a recent version of pip_, it will install only version ``0.23.x`` by default, because newer versions of this package are not compatible with Python 2.7/3.3 any more.
+If you are not using Python version 3.4 or above, recent version of pip_ will only install version 0.23.x.
+This is because newer versions of this package are not compatible with Python 2.7 or 3.3 and below.

 Standalone
 ----------